 Every facility is different, and a private room cannot be guaranteed.
 Some facilities only have private rooms, while others will only offer semiprivate rooms unless a patient pays an out-of-pocket daily fee for a private room.
-Your insurance benefits and each individual facility will determine if arrangements for a private room can be made.
+A patient's insurance benefits and each individual facility will determine if arrangements for a private room can be made.